Casper Implementation Guide: A Comprehensive Overview

 Casper is an online, open-response situational judgment test (SJT) for measuring soft skills tied to social intelligence and professionalism.
 Casper was developed in a university, for universities with a deep commitment to the success of their programs and learners.

 Backed by nearly 20 years of extensive research, Casper consistently proves its ability to predict future student performance by evaluating an applicant’s soft skills.
 Compared to knowledge-based assessments, Casper consistently shows lower demographic differences, ensuring a fair evaluation of all applicants – regardless of their background.
-This approach strengthens its position as a more equitable assessment, empowering institutions to identify the most promising candidates by looking beyond their grades.
+This approach strengthens its position as a fairer assessment, empowering institutions to identify the most promising candidates by looking beyond their grades.

 What makes Casper different from other assessments?